skvadrik/re2c/BUILD.md

     Build re2rust (identical to `re2c --lang rust`).
 This is on by default.

   * `--enable-lexers`
-    Enable regeneration of *.re* files (as opposed to using bootstrap files).
+    Enable regeneration of lexers from *.re* files (as opposed to using pre-generated bootstrap files).
 This requires setting `RE2C_FOR_BUILD` to an existing re2c executable path.

+  * `--enable-parsers`
+    Enable regeneration of parsers from *.ypp* files with bison (as opposed to using pre-generated bootstrap files).

   * `--enable-docs`
     Enable regeneration of documentation (requires Python 3 Docutils).